sergiofdeznunez/Hardhat-SimpleTemplate/README.md

 # Hardhat Template

-This project is a simple Hardhat template for upgradeable contracts.
+This project is a simple Hardhat template for smart contract development.

 Don't forget to install the dependencies:

 ```
-npm install hardhat
-npm install
+yarn
 ```